Data Type and Operators in JavaScript

 let language = `JavaScript`; // this is also valid

-You can almost enclose anything inside quotes, and it would end up as a string, But some characters need to be treated differently Imagine adding a quote on side of quotes or adding a new line(\n) into an input value, To make it possible to include such characters in a string, the following notation is used: whenever a backslash ( \ ) is found inside quoted text, it indicates that the character after it has a special meaning.
-This is called escaping the character.
+into an input value, To make it possible to include such characters in a string, the following notation is used: whenever a backslash ( \ ) is found inside quoted text, it indicates that the character after it has a special meaning.
+This is called escaping the character.let title = "A newline character is written like \"\\n\".";

-• Boolean
+Boolean

 There can be some scenarios where have a value that distinguishes between only two possibilities, like “yes” and “no” or “on” and “off”.
-For such Javascript has special DataTypes Boolean they can only have two values true and false.
+For such Javascript has special DataTypes

-let isThisArticleGreat = true;
+.let isThisArticleGreat = true;

-• Empty Values
+Empty Values

-There are two special types of value in JavaScript, denoted as null and undefined, they are actual values but they do not carry any meaningful information.
+, they are actual values but they do not carry any meaningful information.
 Documents suggest that the difference between the meanings of two values is an accident, you can use them interchangeably.

 Operators